CORRECTIVE AIRWAY SURGERY

 Personalised

 Our initial consultation aims to assess your dog’s current clinical signs, exercise tolerance and sleeping habits.
-This initial consultation can be conducted over the phone or in person.

 We will then create a personalised treatment plan and discuss risks and benefits of potential surgical intervention.